VandlJ/Zephyron/README.md

 ## Current Projects

 ### ClearWay
-Our pilot project currently in development, ClearWay, is a comprehensive project management solution designed to simplify workflow processes and enhance team collaboration.
-Stay tuned for more updates as we continue to build and refine this exciting new tool.
+Our pilot project currently in development, ClearWay, is a A web application for visualizing and analyzing corridor widths for emergency service vehicles (IZS - Integrated Rescue System).
+ClearWay helps emergency services assess route accessibility by visualizing corridor widths on a map.
+It supports different types of emergency vehicles.

 ---